 Praise God, the procedure went (in the words on my Neurosurgeon) ‘technically perfect’ but I was not in the clear just yet.
 I would spend the next 18 days in the Neuro ICU being monitored and regaining strength before finally being discharged from the hospital on June 25th – 25 days after I initially collapsed.
 Unless you or a loved one have ever experienced a nearly month-long stint in an ICU (and I pray that you haven’t), it is impossible to explain how draining it is, not only on me as the patient, but the entire family.

 There was a song that came out recently called ‘Life Changes’ by Thomas Rhett and in the song, there’s a line that says, ‘You never know what’s gonna happen, you make your plans and you hear God laughing…Life Changes.’
 Truer words have never been spoken.
 Chris and I had our plans and I can tell you, they definitely did not include our baby girl getting open heart surgery, our marriage almost ending in divorce and me having a stroke all in less than 2 years!
-We are not perfect, but then again, no one is…however we are surrounded by amazing family and friends and we have remained faithful because we know that ‘If it wasn’t for the struggle, you wouldn’t have the strength.
+We are not perfect, but then again, no one is…however we are surrounded by amazing family and friends and we have remained faithful because we know, ‘If it wasn’t for the struggle, you wouldn’t have the strength.
 God is always building you even when it seems like He is breaking you.’

 We don’t know what the rest of our life has in store for us and we are facing a new normal as I continue to recover from the stroke, but my family and I were given a second chance and we are not going to waste it.
 We will come out of it stronger and more faithful than ever.”